rocket-pool/docs.rocketpool.net/docs/guides/node/create-validator.md

 ![](./images/stake-behalf-2.jpg){ style="display: block; margin: 0 auto" }

 Enter the amount of RPL you want to stake in the `Stake RPL` box, and enter your node's address in the `on behalf of Node Address` box.
-**Make sure you have the correct node address before doing this!**
-If you need to confirm your node's address, you can quickly retrieve it via the CLI using the `rocketpool node status` command.

 When you've entered that information, press the `Stake` button and approve the transaction.
 It will be sent to the Ethereum network, and once included in a block, you're all set!